 In short, putting on more quotas would not help them.
-Indeed, the transition.
+Indeed, liberalization, as now has been agreed, will help them.

 The broader point is that the way to help everybody benefit from and not lose from globalization is to enable them and empower them to take advantage of it.
 That means upgrading skills, improving education levels, providing transitional help through the social safety net because there will inevitably be dislocation difficulties.